rolandhemmer/fedora-workstation-guide/README.md

 Fedora Workstation Personal Update Script

 Usage: ./scripts/update.sh [-a|--all] [-s|--system] [-e|--extensions] [-t|--theme] [-l|--luks-partition <arg>] [-h|--help]
-        -a, --all               Update everything (system, extensions, and theme) -s, --system            Update only system packages and applications -e, --extensions        Update only GNOME extensions
+        -a, --all               Updates everything (system, extensions, and theme) -s, --system            Updates only system packages and applications -e, --extensions        Updates only GNOME extensions
-        -t, --theme             Update only GNOME theme (shell, cursors, and icons) -l, --luks-partition    Partition name of the LUKS container to be automatically decrypted using the TPM chip   (e.g: /dev/sda1)
+        -t, --theme             Updates only GNOME theme (shell, cursors, and icons) -l, --luks-partition    Partition name of the LUKS container to be automatically decrypted using the TPM chip   (e.g: /dev/sda1)
         -h, --help              Prints help
 ```